wohugb/wtfjs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# 💪🏻 Motivation
+## 💪🏻 动机

 > Just for fun
 >
 > &mdash; _[**“Just for Fun: The Story of an Accidental Revolutionary”**](https://en.wikipedia.org/wiki/Just_for_Fun), Linus Torvalds_

 The primary goal of this list is to collect some crazy examples and explain how they work, if possible.
 Just because it's fun to learn something that we didn't know before.

 If you are a beginner, you can use these notes to get a deeper dive into JavaScript.
 I hope these notes will motivate you to spend more time reading the specification.

 If you are a professional developer, you can consider these examples as a great reference for all of the quirks and unexpected edges of our beloved JavaScript.

 In any case, just read this.
 You're probably going to find something new.

-# ✍🏻 Notation
+## ✍🏻 符号

 **`// ->`** is used to show the result of an expression.
 For example:

 ```js
 1 + 1 // -> 2
 ```

 **`// >`** means the result of `console.log` or another output.
 For example:

 ```js
 console.log('hello, world!') // > hello, world!
 ```

 **`//`** is just a comment used for explanations.
 Example:

 ```js
 // Assigning a function to foo constant
 const foo = function () {}
 ```

-# 👀 Examples
+## 👀 例子

-## `[]` is equal `![]`
+### `[]` 是平等的 `![]`

 Array is equal not array: